 8. Searching And Waiting.
 Tony Richards - guitar, bass, Richard Adams - violin, Paul Naveen - drums

 9. Everybody Needs Love.
 Tony Richards - guitar, bass, Paul Naveen - drums

 10. Glow.
 Tony Richards - guitar, Nigel Gavin - guitar, bass, Paul Naveen - drums

-Bio.
 A brief musical history: Born in Palmerston North to Sidney William Richards and Kathleen May Coe, studied piano from age 9 to 11, first guitar was a nylon string classical at 15, bought a steel string acoustic at 17 – a Ray Durant (a rebranded Tama).
 A student in Wellington in the early 80’s, received a B.Mus in Composition from Victoria University of Wellington studying under Douglas Lilburn, Ross Harris, Jenny McLeod, Frederic Page, David Farqhuar and Jack Body.
-Played in bands that included The Protons which released a single, the noisier but short-lived Carnival Din with Eddie Vaughan bass, Clarke Gregory drums and Roger on guitar.
-A composer-in-residence at the Willis Street Arts Centre for their TEP Summer City Programme around 1983 and recorded instrumental tracks at the now demolished Radio NZ Studio on Boulcott St with an eight piece band called Atmospherics that included Roger Sellers on drums and Mike Booth on trumpet.
+Played in bands that included The Protons which released a single, the noisier but short-lived Carnival Din with Eddie Vaughan bass, Clarke Gregory drums and Roger Hayden on guitar.
+A composer-in-residence at the Willis Street Arts Centre for their TEP Summer City Programme around 1983 and recorded instrumental tracks at the now demolished Radio NZ Studio on Boulcott St with an eight piece band called Atmospherix that included Roger Sellers on drums and Mike Booth on trumpet.

 Thanks for listening.
 Get in contact if you want some live music at your place.